Chapter 6: Multiple Qubits and Entanglement

 The Solovay-Kitaev theorem

-For fault-tolerant quantum computing (Part VI), the $\{H, T, \text{CNOT}\}$ gate set is particularly important because the Clifford gates ($H$, $S$, and $\text{CNOT}$) can be implemented with very low overhead using quantum error correction, while the $T$ gate is the expensive ingredient that requires a technique called "magic state distillation."
+For fault-tolerant quantum computing (Part VI), the $\{H, T, \text{CNOT}\}$ gate set is especially important.
+The Clifford gates ($H$, $S$, $\text{CNOT}$) can be implemented with very low overhead using quantum error correction, while the $T$ gate is the expensive ingredient, requiring a technique called "magic state distillation."
+The Solovay-Kitaev theorem ensures that this overhead remains manageable.

 6.7 The No-Cloning Theorem